WiktorB2004/Login_Registration-Cpp/README.md

 	- ~~Basic error handling~~

 2. Analysis of the code and initial refactoring
-	- Check the code for bad practices and note in /repair them
+	- Check the code for bad practices and note/repair them
 	- Find better ways to solve problems

 3. Implement more features + Optimize